JanneMattila/web-navigator/README.md

 ## Introduction

-Web Navigator is simple craw
+Web Navigator is simple crawler that can be used for simulating random end user navigation in your site.

 ## Working with 'Web Navigator'